 Right Turn: Point Right with right hand.
 The club discourages the use of the motorcyclist’s right turn signal, which is the left arm cocked upward at 90 degrees at the elbow.
 In our experience, this signal is confusing to many cyclists and motorists and it doesn’t make sense for our club to have an inconsistent policy on how a right turn is signaled.

 Going Straight: Hand pointed forward.
 It’s not always necessary at an intersection to indicate that you are planning on going straight, but if the lead rider believes there is any doubt about this they should point straight ahead before they are in the intersection.

 Slowing: Flat hand with fingers pointing downward held at waist level and palm facing backward.
 This signal is used when a rider wants to signal to trailing riders that they are about to slow down or stop.

 Road Hazard: Point or call an alert for hazards 3 to 5 seconds before the hazard is reached.
 This should always be done by the lead rider, but may also be done by following riders if they have a view of the hazard.
-It can also be accompanied by a verbal signal from the lead rider at their discretion, and should definitely be accompanied by a verbal warning if the hazard is big enough to take someone down.
+It can be accompanied by a verbal signal from the lead rider at their discretion, and should definitely be accompanied by a verbal warning if the hazard is big enough to cause a crash.
 Hazards include anything that could jeopardize the safety of the group by either taking someone down or causing someone to swerve to avoid the hazard.
 Hazards we point out include potholes, large cracks, and debris such as sticks, rocks, and dead critters.
 The lead rider should avoid overdoing the number of hand signals.
 It is not necessary to point out every small crack in the road, and if a road has a prolonged rough patch it may just make sense for the lead rider to call out “rough road” and forego the hand signals until the pavement smooths out.